 As you gain experience and progress within your trade, you will be appointed to positions where you are responsible for the supervision of squadron or bay level maintenance.
 Aircraft Systems Technicians are also required to work in technical administration sections to ensure that airworthiness standards are maintained on the squadrons and in the RNZAF as a whole.

-Personnel who have completed their trade training may also have the opportunity to apply for the specialist role of Non Destructive Testing (NDT).
 NDT is the ability to test aircraft structures for defects without dismantling the structure.
-This skill involves the employment of X-ray technology and specialist electronic test equipment to look ‘inside’ aircraft structure.
-This skill is becoming more and more important as aircraft structure involves greater use of composite structure (think plastic, glass fibre and Kevlar) rather than the traditional aluminium structure.
+This specialisation involves the employment of modern inspection methods, such as Ultrasonics and Infrared Thermography to look ‘inside’ aircraft structure.
+This skill is becoming more important as our aircraft evolve around composite structures (glass fibre, carbon fibre and Kevlar) rather than the traditional aluminium structure.

 The opportunity also exists for Aircraft Systems Technicians to deploy on Royal New Zealand Navy ships in support of seaborne helicopter operations.